kadenzipfel/audit-portfolio/README.md

 ## Book an Audit

-If you'd like to get in touch to receive a quote for an audit, you can contact me on [twitter](https://twitter.com/0xKaden) or send me an [email](mailto:kadenzipfel@gmail.com).
+If you'd like to get in touch to receive a quote for an audit, you can contact me on [twitter](https://twitter.com/0xKaden).

 ## Audit Reports